It was the Red Lion girls' basketball team's first real test of the season.

 After his team got into foul trouble early in the game, Dimoff looked to his bench to finish the first half.

 "We had a lot of kids in there that haven't really played valuable minutes just yet," said Dimoff.
 "I thought they did a nice job of hanging in there.
-We helped one time
+We helped one time when we shouldn't have, or I think we would have been up at halftime."

 The squads pushed back and forth through the first half, with Manheim Township taking a 22-20 lead into the intermission.